chelstein/EAS-Tools/README.md

 3. Modify the order of the samples as needed, and optionally customize options to your liking (e.g., add silence between samples, trim audio, apply macros, etc.)
 4. Click **Export WAV** to create a single continuous WAV file for download

+### Video/Audio Muxer (combiner)

+1. Go to **Video/Audio Muxer** tab
+2. Load FFmpeg.wasm by clicking the **Load FFmpeg** button (only needs to be done once per session)
+3. Upload video and audio files to combine
+4. Click **Append audio to video** to create the combined file
+5. Download your new video with the added audio track

 ### Navigation

 Use the tabs at the top of the page to switch between **Decoder**, **Encoder**, and **Text Crawl Generator** tools.
 You can also link to a specific tab using URL parameters: